 Born and raised in Selma, Melissa received a B.S. degree in Business Administration from Faulkner University in Montgomery in 1998.
 She worked in the banking industry for 15 years before staying home with her son a couple of years while working part-time for the League.
 In September 2012, Melissa joined the League full-time as the Accounting/Member Services Assistant where she provided support for the Member Services and Finance departments.
 In November 2016 she moved into a new position with the Finance Department to become the League’s Accounting Coordinator and was promoted to Accounting Manager in May 2018.

 She and her husband, Aaron, have one son, Tolan.
 They live in Millbrook and are active members of Coosada Baptist Church.
 As a family, they enjoy spending time at the lake, watching Alabama football and NBA basketball, and spending time with family and friends.

 Barbara was born and raised in Birmingham where she received her associates degree in Business Administration from Rice College, and BA in Accounting from Birmingham Southern College (BSC).
 She relocated to Montgomery in 2007, where she worked as an HR Manager for three years before going to work on Maxwell AFB in an OA Manager and EEOC dual role.
 In 2011, she obtained her SHRM (Society of Human Resource Management) Certification through AUM’s Continuing Education program and her CPM (Certified Public Management) Certification in 2018, and is a member of the Montgomery chapter of Certified Public Managers.
-She joined the Alabama League of Municipalities in September 2017 as the League’s first Operations Manager, a role that reflects her HR and management experience.
+She joined the Alabama League of Municipalities in September 2017 as the Director of Human Resources, a role that reflects her HR and management experience.
 Barbara is also official royalty – she was named the honorable Lady Barbara Alexander of Great Britain in 2008.

 Financial Services Assistant